Basic Shortbread Cookies

 Shortbread cookies are one of those cookies that will keep for several weeks when stored correctly.
 This is because they contain so few ingredients.

-Much like my cardamom shortbread cookies, they’re made with just four ingredients that you most likely already have on hand – butter, powdered sugar, flour, and salt.
+Much like my cardamom shortbread cookies and almond bars, they’re made with just four ingredients that you most likely already have on hand – butter, powdered sugar, flour, and salt.
 That’s it.
 All too simple!

 The signature texture of a shortbread cookie is buttery and crumbly.
 The cookie will feel as though it’s melting in your mouth.